standardnotes/docs/README.md

 3. In VSCode, you can easily change `Template` to be desired word or phrase by right-clicking the word `Template` then clicking "Change all occurrences".
 4. Finish writing the new documentation.
 5. Add the `id` to `sidebars.js`.
-6. Run `yarn build` before committing.
+6. Run `yarn build` before committing and make sure that the build process is successful.

 When possible, use path names when linking between docs (see #1 above).
 This improves the editing experience because we can easily switch between docs in VSCode by pressing <kbd>Ctrl</kbd>/<kbd>Cmd</kbd> and clicking the links.
 Docusaurus will automatically remove the `.md` in the path of the doc.
 If you are developing and the `.md` does not update immediately, shut down your development server and restart it.